 Reactive Strength vs. Agile Strength: Where Speed Meets Control

-Most lifters spend their time building strength in controlled environments—perfect setup, straight bar path, predictable movement.
-And that has value.
-But the moment things speed up, shift, or fall out of alignment, a different level of ability is required.
+Strength isn’t just about how much force you can produce.
+It’s about how well you can use it when it actually matters.
+Most lifters spend their time building strength in controlled environments, perfect setup, straight bar path, predictable movement.
+And that has real value.
+But the moment things speed up, shift, or fall out of alignment, a different level of ability gets called for.
+That’s where Reactive Strength and Agile Strength come in.
+They overlap and they support each other, but they’re not the same thing, and understanding the difference changes how you train and how you perform.

 Reactive Strength

-It lives in the transition.
-The moment your body takes on load, stores energy, and redirects it without delay.
+Reactive Strength is the ability to absorb force and immediately reapply it.
+It lives in the transition, the moment your body takes on load, stores the energy, and redirects it without delay.
 No pause.
 No reset.
-Just a rapid exchange from absorbing to producing force.
+Just a rapid exchange from absorbing force to producing it.
+This is elastic, rhythmic, and fast.
+You see it in:

 • Depth jumps where the ground contact is minimal